Bridges have been some of the most important structures in civilizations all over the world.

-The Bridge of Sighs is the smallest bridge in the entire list and has an infamous history.
+The Bridge of Sighs is the smallest bridge on the entire list and has an infamous history.
 It’s located in the Italian city of Venice and spans the Rio Di Palazzo.
-It connects the New Prison with the interrogation rooms of the the Doge’s Palace.
+It connects the New Prison with the interrogation rooms of the Doge’s Palace.

 19. Si O Se Pol Bridge

 Si-o-se-pol is also known as the Allahverdi Khan Bridge and is located in Isfahan, Iran.
 It spans the river Zayanderud, the largest river of the Iranian Plateau.
 The bridge was constructed between 1599 and 1602.

 The arch bridge consists of 33 spans and was built to serve a dual purpose as both a bridge and a dam.
 It has a total length of 297.76 meters (976.9 feet) and a width of 14.75 meters (48.4 feet).
 It is one of the most significant and famous examples of Iran’s Safavid architecture.